wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 or IVSHMEM), requiring the orchestrator to rely on a combination of OF-CONFIG commands and bash scripts to perform its job.

-For this reason we suggest to install OpenvSwitch with its native OSVDB support (next section); although OVSDB is not standard, it seems that it does its job better than OF-CONFIG.
+For this reason we suggest to install Open vSwitch with its native OSVDB support (next section); although OVSDB is not standard, it seems that it does its job better than OF-CONFIG.